 Suspect in custody in deadly stabbing of NYC activist Ryan Carson, sources say

-NEW YORK - A suspect in the deadly stabbing of New York City activist Ryan Carson was taken into custody Thursday morning, police sources tell CBS New York.
+NEW YORK - A suspect was taken into custody Thursday morning in the deadly stabbing of New York City activist Ryan Carson, police sources tell CBS New York.

-Carson and his girlfriend were seen on surveillance video sitting on a bench at a bus stop on Malcolm X Boulevard around 4 a.m.
-Monday in Bedford-Stuyvesant, Brooklyn.
+Carson and his girlfriend were seen on surveillance video around 4 a.m.
+Monday sitting at a bus stop on Malcolm X Boulevard in Bedford-Stuyvesant, Brooklyn.

 Police said a man walked by them, with no interaction.
-Moments later as the couple starts walking, the man started kicking moped scooters on the sidewalk, then turned to Carson and said, "What are you looking at?"
+Moments later, as the couple started walking, the man kicked over several moped scooters on the sidewalk, then turned to Carson and said, "What are you looking at?"

-"Mr. Carson begins to immediately try to de-escalate the situation," NYPD Chief of Detectives Joseph Kenny said.
+"Mr. Carson begins to immediately try to de-escalate the situation," NYPD Chief of Detectives Joseph Kenny said in an earlier briefing.

 That's when the suspect pulled out a knife and swung at him, police said.
-Carson is seen tripping and falling to the ground, and the assailant stabs him three times, piercing his heart.
+Carson is seen tripping and falling to the ground, and the attacker stabs him three times, piercing his heart.

 - Read More: Ryan Carson stabbing death: Surveillance video shows person of interest police are searching for